Vibrato: In folk

 Folk music singers and instrumentalists in the North American and Western European traditions rarely use vibrato, reserving it for occasional ornamentation.
 It also tends to be used by performers of transcriptions or reworkings of folk music that have been made by composers from a classical, music-school background such as Benjamin Britten or Percy Grainger.
 Vibrato of varying widths and speeds may be used in folk music traditions from other regions, such as Eastern Europe, the Balkans, the Middle East, East Asia, or India.

 In pop

 In pop (as opposed to opera), the vibrato usually starts somewhere in the latter part of the note.

 In the case of some pop balladists, the vibrato can be so wide as to constitute a pronounced wobble, although not as pronounced as that present in operatic voices.
 Many singers use pitch correction software in which the effect can be reduced or eliminated.

 Techniques for producing vibrato

 Not all instruments can produce vibrato, as some have fixed pitches that cannot be varied by sufficiently small degrees.
 Most percussion instruments are examples of this, for instance, the xylophone.

 Singing

 There are three different voice vibrato processes that occur in different parts of the vocal tract.
-Peter-Michael Fischer vibrato types defined by place of production:
+Peter-Michael Fischer has vibrato types defined by place of production: